William Brymner: Recognition and awards

 In 1883, he was made an associate of the Royal Canadian Academy of Arts (RCA).
 In 1904, he received a silver medal at the Canadian exhibition at the Louisiana Purchase Exposition.
 He was elected vice-president of the RCA in 1907 and president in 1909.
-In 1916, he was made a Companion of the Order of St Michael and St George.
+In 1916, he was made a Companion of the Order of St Michael and St George and could use the honorary prefix C.M.G. after his name.